kubernetes/enhancements/keps/sig-node/3673-kubelet-parallel-image-pull-limit/README.md

 question.
 -->

+The success rate of image pulls should remain the same with a parallel image pull limit set, compared to without it.
+For example, if a cluster admin has set an SLO of 99% of image pulls should succeed, then setting the parallel image pull limit should not lower the success rate to below 99%.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--